a-hsu/GGJ/README.md

 Title:

 Goals:
 Release to scope
 Create something that looks good with replayability Focus on some juicing and good indication - Visually understandable

 Constraints:
-	1 Screen
+One Screen
 Replayable
 Single Player